 Lowering your setpoint weight is not just about diet.
 It is also about adjusting your lifestyle to be the best version of you.
 That means eating SANE foods that fuel your body, being physically active, getting at least 7-8 hours of quality sleep each night, and making a point of de-stressing every day.

-All of these additional steps lower your levels of the stress hormone cortisol that in turn lower your setpoint weight.
+All of these additional steps lower your levels of the stress hormone cortisol, which in turn lower your setpoint weight.
 By the way…the emotions of guilt, stress, and shame — what every frustrated dieter and almost everyone who struggles with their weight feels — have been scientifically proven to elevate setpoint weight because they trigger the release of fat-storing stress hormones.

-Next Step: Know the Ways of Preventing Obesity with the SANE
+Next Step: Know the ways of preventing obesity with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?